 Whether you have been a landlord for some time or you are new to the role, it is important that you are always up to date with processes and procedures.
 If you don’t stay on top of things and aren’t in the loop when it comes to new rules and legislation, then being a landlord can be really hard work.

 There is an ever-growing list of dos and don’ts when it comes to being a landlord, and by following these guidelines you can protect yourself, your tenants, and your extra income stream.
-So, we have put together our top tips for all landlords in 2021.
+So, we have put together our top real estate tips for all landlords today.

 1. Prioritize Property Maintenance